Frequently asked questions

 Which revision of the C Standard does this reference adhere to?

 C11 is the most recently published C Standard.
 This means that C language is now defined in terms of C11 and we also try to stick to it.
-However, the differences between C89, C99 and C11 should be marked as such.
+However, the differences between C89, C99 and C11, as well as draft documentation for future versions of the standard (C2X and the Technical Specifications).
+All version-specific documentation should be labeled appropriately.

 Which revision of the C++ Standard does this reference adhere to?